By Brian E. Cooper

 240 pages.
 8.5 x 11″ Hardcover with dust jacket.
 220+ color and back-and-white photos

-Foreword by Terry E. Branstad, former Iowa governor and current U.S. ambassador to China
+Foreword by Terry E. Branstad, former Iowa governor and former U.S. ambassador to China

 $29.95, plus tax and shipping.
-Click on the BUY NOW button below.
+Click the BUY NOW button below.

 Long before they secured the first riverboat casino license issued in the United States, Robert and Ruth Kehl were gamblers.
 Time after time, the Iowa natives placed substantial bets ─ going “all in” ─ on themselves.